 “I have imagined blowing up buildings and destroying three generations of a family because one member did something that really pissed me off.
 And this isn’t just imagining I’d do it, I was thinking of what explosives I would need, where I would get them, and so forth.
 Of course in the end, I didn’t and wouldn’t act on it.
 But it took up space in my mind…”

-Tools for Compassion If You Have Leader 8s in Your Life
+Tools for Compassion If You Have Enneagram Type 8s in Your Life

 1) Don’t Take Their Aggressive Speech Personally